-Walnuts are rich in protein, but other nuts have more!
+Walnuts are rich in Protein

-How much protein in walnuts?
+How much Protein is in Walnuts?

-Most walnut varieties have 15.2 grams of protein per 100g, or 4.3 g of protein per handful (about 7 walnuts).
+Most walnut varieties have 15.2 grams of protein per 100g or 4.3 grams of protein per handful (about 7 walnuts).
 Walnuts are 15% protein, 65% fat, 14% carbs, and 4% water.

 But, there are walnut varieties with a much higher protein content.
 For instance, black walnuts have 24.1 grams of protein per 100g.
 They have 58% more protein than English walnuts.

-In fact, black walnuts are 24% protein, 59% fat, 10% carbs, and 5% water.
+Black walnuts are 24% protein, 59% fat, 10% carbs, and 5% water.
 A handful of black walnuts provides 6.8 grams of protein, while 1/4 cup provides 7.5 grams of protein.[1]

 What’s the amino acid profile of walnuts?